VG-Mapping: Variation-aware Density Control for Online 3D Gaussian Mapping in Semi-static Scenes: Introduction

 Building on the above discussions, we propose VG-Mapping, an RGB-D online 3DGS mapping system tailored for semi-static environments.
-Accurate and efficient real-time map updates in such scenes rely on variation detection, the problem of identifying inconsistencies between incoming observations and the prior map for selective updating.
+In such settings, a key challenge lies in maintaining a consistent and well-initialized Gaussian representation to account for scene changes.
+We argue that effective semi-static online mapping critically depends on decoupling density initialization from the optimization process, allowing newly added or removed structures to be handled with appropriate initial conditions.
+To enable this decoupling, VG-Mapping introduces a variation-aware density control (VDC) mechanism that introduces the critical step of variation detection to identify inconsistencies between incoming observations and the existing map, thereby guiding targeted density initialization.
 While 3DGS offers photorealistic appearance modeling, its lack of geometric precision hinders effective use of depth cues for detecting geometric variations.
-Moreover, performing 3D geometric differencing for variation detection within such unstructured, point-like representation incurs significant computational overhead~\cite{fehr2017tsdf}.
-To overcome these limitations, VG-Mapping introduces a hybrid map representation that supports variation detection of the 3DGS map with a TSDF-based voxel map, combining photorealistic appearance and fine-grained geometry (Fig.~\ref{fig:highlight} (b)).
-Built upon this hybrid design, we propose a variation-aware density control (VDC) module that decouples density updates from optimization, enabling more responsive Gaussian primitive management and efficient, targeted map updates.
+Moreover, performing 3D geometric differencing for variation detection within such unstructured, point-like representation incurs significant computational overhead~\cite{hu2024ms}.
+To address these limitations, we adopt a hybrid map representation that augments the 3DGS map with a TSDF-based voxel map, providing fine-grained geometric support for reliable variation detection and efficient density initialization.
 Finally, to address the lack of public RGB-D datasets for online 3DGS mapping in semi-static scenes, we construct a new benchmark comprising six simulated sequences and three real-world sequences.
 Experimental results demonstrate that VG-Mapping effectively exploits depth information to perform high-quality and efficient update of the 3DGS map in the changed regions of semi-static environments, as illustrated in Fig.~\ref{fig:highlight} (c).